comp1100/comp1100.github.io/_sources/innovation/5_experimentation.md

 **Therefore, we will** reject this hypothesis, and test a new hypothesis about how family members would take and send photos for their older family member.
 ```

 Note in the above example that at some point during the interviews, some additional data (about using smartphones) was found.
-We haven't yet tested this hypothesis formally
+We haven't yet tested this hypothesis formally -- for now, it becomes a new hypothesis (which we eventually did test).

 ## Types of experiments